Temii-mp3/CS-4348-Project-3/devlog.md

 I have been able to add 4 node related functions, including loadnode which loads a node from disk and save node which saves a node to disk.
 I also added a function to create an empty node for situations where the index file does not contain any nodes.
 Lastly, i added a helper that will check if a node is leaf (just checks if child pointers are all 0s).
 These functions will help reduce code bloat and make my program more readable but i am tired and have gone past the 30 minuites allocated to this so i will continue tomorrow
 12/02/2025 10:44 PM
 I was able to add several helper functions that will help me reduce code bloat, i added functions to load and save nodes to disk and i also added a header struct so its easier to maintain header state.
 Next session involves working on the insert function and testing the insert command.

+12/05/2025 7:00 PM
+I will now begin work on creating the insert function that will allow me to insert keys into the B tree.
+So i know in order to insert we need informatiojn from the header so we know where the current root node is and also the ID of the next available block.
+There are 2 cases i need to keep in mind, case 1 is if the tree is empty when i just create an empty node and save the node to disk then update the header. the second case has 2 subcases, if the tree exists, but the root is full and i need to split, then ill split the root into 2 and make the old root a child of the new root, then i;; split the old root, updae the header, insert the key into the new root, and update the header again.
+The next case is if the root is not full, in that case ill insert the key into the node normally.

+okay so i got the basic insert logic done and im testing it now with ./proj insert 20 4 but the hex dump is showing garbage for the value. wait let me check the code... oh its because im casting the pointer directly to uint64_t instead of converting the string. yeah that makes sense, fixed it with the convertToUint64 function

+alright now the hex dump looks good, values are showing up correctly in big endian. time to test with more values to make sure splitting works

+okay so i created a bash script to insert keys 1-30 and the tree split but now search isnt finding anything. let me check the hex dump. the structure looks off. block 2 should be the root but the data at that position has the wrong block id.

+oh wait i think i see it, after splitChild saves the node, the in-memory copy is stale. so when i use it after the split its got old data. let me add a reload after splitChild... yeah that should fix it

+testing search for 15... still says not found. let me look at the hex dump again. the root only has 1 key but it should have 2 after 30 insertions. somethings wrong with how multiple splits are being handled

+been staring at this for like 2 hours now and every time i fix something else breaks. the splitting logic is really hard to debug for me ngl...maybe C++ was a bad idea lol.
+Im going to sleep now BUT the session will still be ongoing.

+okay, im awake now and after looking at thing for 2 extra hours im not sure exactly where i messed up and i think with the time constraint that i have its best if i switch to python because itll be easier to understand and debug without syntax getting in the way.
+I will change the file and start from the beginning with just the commands partially implemented.

+12/06/2025 1:33 PM
+This session was the longest ive had till date (i did sleep inbetween) i was able to implement the insert function and it works, but it starts getting wonky when splits are involved and i dont want to deal with that headache right now so i will be switching to python.
+Next session will involve creating the python file and partially implementing the commands, just like what i did before